-I offer 60- and 90-minute money coaching programs for up to 25 participants.
+I offer 45- and 60-minute coaching programs for up to 25 participants.
 Past attendees report leaving feeling less weighed down by their financial challenges, more focused on their goals, and more confident that they can clear their financial hurdles.
 My workshops cover a range of topics, including the ones listed below.
 (Note: as a Certified Financial Education Instructor, I am also open to designing other workshops.
 If you are interested in hosting a workshop on a topic not listed here, please get in touch and we can explore what might be possible.)

 Currently, parent workshops include: